Big gaming event heads to Alberta this summer

 After having fully recovered from the slew of Canadian gaming events a few weeks ago, we’re now looking ahead to another in July.

-Enter Alberta’s Game Discovery Expo (GDX), a large gaming conference organized by Interactive Arts Alberta.
+Enter Alberta’s Game Discovery Expo (GDX), a large gaming conference in Edmonton organized by Interactive Arts Alberta.
 With an expected 40,000-plus attendees, Interactive Arts Alberta says GDX is the largest celebration of games and games culture in Canada.

 From July 19th to 23rd, attendees can expect the following programming: